 DIY Fall Festival

 Before it gets too cold, take advantage of comfortable autumn days and spend some time outside with a DIY backyard festival.
-Decorate for fall or Halloween and make themed treats like caramel apples and kettle corn.
+Decorate for fall or Halloween and make themed caramel apples and kettle corn.
 Play games like beanbag toss and horseshoes, or buy a bunch of small pumpkins and paint, glitter, decoupage, stencils and other appliqués for a pumpkin decorating competition.
 Plan a scavenger hunt for the little ones, with them collecting different kinds and colors of leaves, candies and small trinkets.

 Go For a Drive